carpentries-lab/metagenomics-workshop/setup.md

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

+## Option B: Using the lessons on your local machine

+While not recommended, it is possible to work through the lessons on your local machine (i.e. without using AWS).
+To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
+Instructions for doing this are below.

+### Software

 After the basic software of the genomic instace is setup you need to add the metagenomics environment.
 Here is a link to [specifications file](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/spec-file-Ubuntu22.txt) for Linux Ubuntu 22.04 with the exact versions of each tool in this environment.
 You can use the spec file as follows:
 > ~~~